Statuses in Latin with translation. Quotes in Latin with translation

 Amicus meus - my friend

-Amantes - amentes - crazy lovers
+Amantes - amentes - mad lovers

 Amor vincit omnia - love conquers all